Regret, stability & fairness in matching markets with bandit learners: RELATED WORK

-\section{Related work}
+\textbf{Our focus}. \citet{liu2020competing} also surface an impossibility result: a matching platform cannot guarantee low \emph{optimal} regret---a measure of long-term happiness---for all agents without sacrificing stability.

+This impossibility result is the focus of our work.
+Consider online platforms (e.g., Facebook), which are generally concerned with the retention of agents, such as their users, content sources, and advertisers.
+Recall that a lack of stability implies that agents are better off when they leave the platform.
+Therefore, online platforms are typically permitted to prioritize stability because it is tied to their financial survival.
+The impossibility result above gives platforms a justification for favoring some agents over others.
+In other words, when a platform chooses matches that assign good long-term outcomes to some while assigning poor ones to others, the platform can argue that it could not have done any better by pointing to the impossibility result. \emph{But does this impossibility result hold in general or are there ways to overcome it?}

+In this work, we show that the impossibility result is an artifact of the model posed by \citet{liu2020competing}, i.e., that stability and low regret need not be in tension.
+By adding a layer of complexity, we find that it is possible to \emph{simultaneously guarantee stability, low regret, fairness, and high social welfare}.

+\textbf{Matching with costs and transfers}.
+Our adjustment is the modeling of {costs} and {transfers}.
+Although this adjustment is minor, it can overturn the impossibility result and align the platform's and agents' interests.
+We provide several examples showing how costs and transfers might arise in real-world settings.
+Intuitively, competition can give rise to payments---which are equivalent to \emph{transfers} between agents---or demand additional effort and fees from agents---which are equivalent to \emph{costs}.

+Our contributions are visualized in Fig. \ref{fig:contributions} and summarized as follows.
+We formulate the centralized, two-sided matching problem with bandit learners under costs and transfers in Section \ref{sec:problem_statement}.
+In Section \ref{sec:results}, we show that, without costs or transfers, it is impossible to guarantee stability alongside low regret, fairness, or high social welfare (Proposition \ref{prop:no_P_no_T}).
+We then show that, with costs and transfers, it is possible to simultaneously guarantee all four desiderata (Theorem \ref{thm:possibility_result}).
+In Section \ref{sec:examples}, we provide intuition via several examples.

+\section{RELATED WORK}

 \textbf{Two-sided matching}.
-In the two-sided matching (stable marriage) problem, there are two distinct populations that wish to be matched one-to-one.
-Examples of two-sided matchings are numerous, ranging from how individuals find romantic partners or workers fill job openings to how platforms match content to users or doctors are assigned to patients.
-One of the challenges of this problem is finding a stable matching: one for which no pair of agents is incentivized to defect from the assignment and pair off together.
+In the two-sided matching problem, there are two distinct populations that wish to be matched one-to-one.
+Examples of two-sided matchings range from how individuals find partners or how workers fill job openings to how platforms match content to users or how doctors are assigned to patients.
+One of the challenges is finding a \emph{stable} matching: a matching under which no pair of agents is incentivized to defect and pair off together.